The 90-Day Real Estate Marketing Plan: Pillars, Budgets, & KPIs for Real Estate Agents

 What Matters Most: KPIs, Tracking, And Compliance

 Dashboards are only useful if they are tied to business outcomes.
-For this plan, the real scoreboard is appointments and signed listings.
+For this plan, the real scoreboard is appointments and signed clients.
 The channel metrics below are practical guardrails, not promises.
-Use them to decide where to push or cut, not as a guarantee of specific volume.
+Use them to decide where to push, pause, or refresh.

 | Channel KPI | Good target | Great target | Elite target |